-Within a year M&R Rush was signed by the same Chicago based management company who was guiding another local Chicago group called Styx.
-M&R Rush opened a string of high school and college concerts for the band prior to Styx becoming national recording artists.
+Within a year M&R Rush was signed by the same Chicago-based management company that was guiding another local Chicago group called Styx.
+M&R Rush opened a string of high school and college concerts for the band before Styx became national recording artists.
 This gave M&R Rush instant recognition with the 1,500 to 2,000 fans that came to all the shows.

-As the band matured, they took their show on the road to the college club scenes in Illinois, Indiana, Wisconsin, Ohio and Iowa.
-There they rocked the Red Lions in DeKalb, Champaign and Normal.
-McCabe's and McFly's in Carbondale, Ted's Warehouse in Charleston, Headliners in Madison, Wisconsin and Junies in Dubuque, Iowa just to name a few.
-The management of these establishments were not prepared for the crowds that came to see M&R Rush and, on many occasions, asked, "Who are these guys"?
+As the band matured, they took their show on the road to the college club scenes in Illinois, Indiana, Wisconsin, Ohio, and Iowa.
+There they rocked the Red Lions in DeKalb, Champaign, and Normal.
+McCabe's and McFly's in Carbondale, Ted's Warehouse in Charleston, Headliners in Madison, Wisconsin, and Junies in Dubuque, Iowa just to name a few.
+The management of these establishments was not prepared for the crowds that came to see M&R Rush and, on many occasions, asked, "Who are these guys"?

 In 1980, "The Loop" radio in Chicago chose M&R Rush to be on their first hometown album.
 The song "Rock & Roll Chicago", written and performed by M&R Rush, became the most requested song off the album and finished at #45 for the year at that station.

 With their popularity high, M&R Rush released an EP titled "Reach For The Stars" and promoted its release by performing in their hometowns at Chicago Fest, Loop Fest, Hammond Fest, Oak Lawn Fest, Chicago Ridge Fest, Berwyn Fest, and more while also hitting the road performing in a fourteen state area in the Midwestern United States.

 During this time M&R Rush shared the stage with and opened shows for Styx, Survivor, Sammy Hagar, Judas Priest, Black Oak Arkansas, Head East, and the Go Go's.